Recently, I've been having many chances to reflect on the importance of having compassion for others (and oneself!).

 This title commands attention and an immediate reaction.
 (For instance: “What the….?”)

 And without compassion and a humanistic stance, a song with that title could find itself reduced to something of mere shock value.
-Something that’s not taking into account what impact sexual assault has on those who had to go through it.
+Something that’s not taking into account what impact sexual assault has on those who had to go through it (which includes men).

 But with the empathy and rightful anger that Kurt Cobain brings to it, the shock value turns into something meaningful — a “razor-sharp anti-rape anthem.”
 Into something that was intentionally blunt, with the goal of raising awareness and creating a positive impact.